 Take medical implementations, for example.
-Sifting through thousands of birthmarks pictures, a model could help pick the most likely ones to be cancer, thus saving doctors valuable time and resources.
+Sifting through thousands of birthmark pictures, a model could help pick the most likely ones to be cancer, thus saving doctors valuable time and resources.

 However, human behaviour may prove to be tricky.
 In what way is human behaviour predictable?
 We’re rationally irrational.
-We will be able to generalize, placing people into different categories based on what you like to eat, watch or do, but there might be too many factors that set us apart as individuals.
+We can generalize, placing people into different categories based on what they like to eat, watch or do, but there might be too many factors that set us apart as individuals.

-Will big data and machine learning detect the anomalies—or will it just be superb at making generalizations?
+Will big data and machine learning detect the anomalies — or will it just be superb at generalizations?

-I hope that we’ll experience a future where companies are focusing on actual data analysis instead of thinking that “big data” by default equals “better data.”
+I hope we’ll experience a future where companies focus on actual data analysis instead of thinking that “big data” by default equals “better data.”